shira-shin/ranking-app-a/README.md

 before running the server.
 When testing without a key, set `USE_DUMMY_DATA=1` to return sample rankings.

 The web frontend uses Firebase Authentication and Firestore.
 Set the `NEXT_PUBLIC_FIREBASE_*` variables with your Firebase project credentials.
 When running `npm run dev` inside the `web` directory, Next.js only reads environment files from that folder.
 Copy `web/.env.local.example` to `web/.env.local` (or `web/.env`) and fill in your Firebase keys there; otherwise the frontend will start with an invalid API key and Firebase will raise `auth/invalid-api-key` errors.
+If these variables are omitted the app will still run, but login functionality will be disabled.

 When deploying the backend, set the `FRONTEND_ORIGINS` environment variable to the URL of your frontend (comma‑separated if multiple).
 This controls which